NoemiFazio/NoemiFazio/README.md

   <div align="left">

-- 🌱 I’m currently learning: **Vue**.
+- 🌱 I’m currently learning: **react Native**.

-- 👨‍💻 All of my projects are available at [https://github.com/Waterlilyrr](https://github.com/Waterlilyrr)
+- 👨‍💻 All of my projects are available at [https://github.com/Waterlilyrr](https://github.com/NoemiFazio)

 - 📫 How to reach me **noemict94@hotmail.it**